FanDazz/hkjc_race_ranking/README.md

 Hong Kong Jockey Club (HKJC) organizes and regulates horse racing events every week.
 Predicting the champion of the race has been a problem.
 However, the previous works only focus on pointwise ranking, and with no all-round pipelines for data mining.

 In this work, we not only scrapped 54436 racing records across 7 years, conducted feature engineering and selection, and built 5 ML models and 4 DL models that follow the traditions, but also innovatively apply pairwise training manner to tackle the problem, and developed python module for horse racing crawling, processing, and champion prediction.

-Further experiments and analysis proved our assumption is better over traditional ethics.We achieved at most 31.0% and 23.4% champion hit rate in validation and testing set.
+Further experiments and analysis proved our assumption is better over traditional ethics.
+We achieved at most 31.0% and 23.4% champion hit rate in validation and testing set.

 For more details, you are welcomed to check our [report](./STAT8017_Who_is_the_champion_HKJC_horse_racing_prediction_report.pdf).